 However, when emails are forwarded and replied to by internal team members, you risk clients getting sent internal conversations by mistake.
 This is unprofessional and could potentially lose you a client.

 Instead, email notes allow you to keep internal communication separate.
-Private chats, @mentions, and internal notes can not be seen by external email recipients, giving you peace of mind.
+With Gmail notes, your private chats, @mentions, and internal notes can not be seen by external email recipients, giving you peace of mind.

 We all know what it’s like to hunt down a vital piece of information.
-With the rise of apps, you now need to check in multiple places (Slack, Asana, Skype, Evernote) to find a document, note, or message.
+With the rise of apps, you now need to check in multiple places (Slack, Asana, HubSpot) to find a document, note, or message.

-Email notes allow you to keep all of your information in one place, making it far easier to find everything you need.
-As the information is shared with your team, they don’t need to waste time asking team members for documents or searching on their computers.
+Gmail notes allow you to keep all of your information in one place, making it far easier to find everything you need.
+As the information is added as notes in Gmail and shared with your team, they don’t need to waste time asking team members for documents or searching on their computers.